Dileep62892/Human-detection-in-surveillance-cameras/README.md

     ```bash
     python human.py

-3. Press ‘q’ to exit the application.
+3. Press ‘q’ to exit the program.